-Results tend to be much faster than those reached with an on-the-couch psychoanalytic therapy.
+Results tend to be much faster than those reached with an on-the-couch psychoanalytic treatment.
 Working with a psychologist, you will be actively involved so that you regain a sense of control.

 Medication for Anxiety

 This type of treatment of anxiety is usually safe and effective.
-It’s often used together with therapy.
+It’s often used together with treatment.
 It may well take time and patience to find the drug that works best for you.

 You will need to work with your physician to see if this kind of treatment is appropriate for you.
 It’s important that this type of medical care is properly managed.
 That’s because abrupt discontinuation could cause other health risks.